Where Does the Money Come From?

 Size and Waiting List

 One of the downfalls of public rehab is that it often comes with a long waiting list.
-However, those who seek help for substance abuse disorders really can’t afford to wait for help.
+However, those who seek help for substance abuse disorders such as a codeine addiction or morphine abuse really can’t afford to wait for help.
 Like many other diseases, drug addiction can be life-threatening, and those who recognize their problem should get treatment as soon as possible.
 Furthermore, few things are more disheartening than wanting to quit drugs but having to wait for help to do so.
+Sometimes recovery can’t wait and that is one reason why private rehab could be the better option.

 In 2011, less than 11% of people who needed rehab actually received treatment.